briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 - Trying different python base images
 - Quickly testing dependency version updates
+- t3.nano instance suitability and performance for this application workload
 - Measure costs of running an instance of the application

 ### Additional work

 - Add tests for the `DockerEc2` construct
-- Cache images in GitHub Actions
+- Cache images in GitHub Actions for faster deployments